 |

-immediate execution given to a broker to buy or sell at the best obtainable price.
+broker to buy or sell at the best obtainable

 |